 Why host an online party

 The silver lining?
-Virtual events allow us to focus less on the color palette or the place settings and emphasize celebrating in thoughtful new ways.
-So don’t cancel that 30th birthday party or bridal shower—reimagine it as an online gathering and stay in, while staying connected.
+Virtual parties allow us to focus less on the color palette or the place settings and emphasize celebrating in thoughtful new ways.
+So don’t cancel that 30th birthday party or the bridal shower—reimagine it as an online gathering and stay in, while staying connected.
 Read ahead for our tips on how to host an online party.

-Where to host an online party
+Where to host a virtual party

 Download the app and create a free account to invite up to 100 people for 40 minutes of hang out time, or take advantage of unlimited time with chats under five people.
 Add your Zoom link to any Flyer invite so guests have everything they need to meet up.

 Pro Tip: Whether you’re running low on sleep or just want to look your best on camera, use the “Touch Up My Appearance” filter that displays your video with a soft focus.

 Use your Google account to hang out with up to twenty-five guests.
 You can video chat on desktop, or using the app (available for iPhone and Android).

 For smaller get-together parties, set up a date to chat with FaceTime on your iPhone.
 Find it in the messages or FaceTime app.

 Pro Tip: If you have an iPhone X or later, or an iPad Pro 11-inch or iPad Pro 12.9-inch (3rd generation), you can use Animoji and Memoji in your group call.
 On devices without Face ID, you can use other camera effects, like filters, text, and shapes.

 If you want to Netflix and chill as a group, Netflix party is a Chrome extension that allows you to sync your movie or show with your friends.
 Plus, it includes a group chat feature to share your commentary without interrupting the movie.
 Get everyone excited with a movie-themed Flyer invite to save the date and time you’ll hop on together.